aitesam961/aitesam961/README.md

 </p>

 ### Who I am?
 I am **Aitesam** from Pakistan.
-I opted for Electrical Engineering as a  Profession and I develop embedded solutions from hobbyist level to commercial products.
+I opted for Electrical Engineering as a  Profession and I develop embedded hardware & solutions from hobbyist level to commercial products.
 I also enjoy writing codes for Automated Bots covering Python & C Languages.